Breaking Up Physician Drug Company Relationships

 The stakes can be high, the researchers said.
 In the study example, the "sample cabinet" of medications at the Madras clinic, provided for free by the pharmaceutical representatives, had an average price of $90 for a month's supply of the medications.
 Less expensive, generic medications were identified for 38 of the 46 sample drugs, which would have cost $22 a month.

 The new analysis explored the necessary steps that a private clinic can take to help address this concern, including quantifying the clinic-industry relationship, anticipating clinician and staff concerns, finding new ways to provide up-to-date information, and educating patients and the public.

 The College of Pharmacy prepares students of today to be the pharmacy practitioners and pharmaceutical sciences researchers of tomorrow by contributing to improved health, advancing patient care and the discovery and understanding of medicines.

-This quality-reviewed article relating to our Pharmaceutical Information section was selected for publishing by the editors of Disabled World due to its likely interest to our disability community readers.
-Though the content may have been edited for style, clarity, or length, the article "Breaking Up Physician Drug Company Relationships" was originally written by OSU College of Pharmacy, and published by Disabled-World.com on 2013-05-21 (Updated: 2021-04-23).
-Should you require further information or clarification, OSU College of Pharmacy can be contacted at pharmacy.osu.edu.
+This quality-reviewed publication pertaining to our Pharmaceutical Information section was selected for circulation by the editors of Disabled World due to its likely interest to our disability community readers.
+Though the content may have been edited for style, clarity, or length, the article "Breaking Up Physician Drug Company Relationships" was originally written by OSU College of Pharmacy, and submitted for publishing on 2013/05/21 (Edit Update: 2021/04/23).
+Should you require further information or clarification, OSU College of Pharmacy can be contacted at the pharmacy.osu.edu website.
 Disabled World makes no warranties or representations in connection therewith.

 𝕏.com Facebook Reddit